Igglybuff/awesome-piracy/readme.md

 - [JDownloader2](http://www.jdownloader.org/home/index) :star2: JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
 - [Internet Download Manager](https://www.internetdownloadmanager.com/) shareware download manager for Windows
 - [pyLoad](https://pyload.net/) Free and Open Source download manager written in Python and designed to be extremely lightweight, easily extensible and fully manageable via web
+- [Xtreme Download Manager](https://subhra74.github.io/xdm/#) Xtreme Download Manager is a tool which claims to increase download speeds by up-to 500%.

 ### DDL Tools
 - [youtube-dl](https://rg3.github.io/youtube-dl/) :star2: youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.